 Although many of the concepts discussed above can be applied to mobile filtering, several more aspects have to be taken into consideration when it comes to mobile filters.
 Factors like reduced real estate, filter overlay design, etc. are challenges unique to mobile devices.
 Since it is a vast topic- the scope of which is beyond this article’s reach- we shall discuss it broadly in another article.

 At Aufait UX, we have implemented different types of filters for a variety of our projects.
-We are an expert UI design agency that can help you meet your any design goals.
+We are an expert UI UX design agency in India that can help you meet your any design goals.
 Want to know more about our services?
 Contact us now!